How to Prepare Chicken Breasts Coated with Pesto, Panko and Cheese

-Last night I made this dish from Hello Fresh for my daughter and myself that was so good, I had to share it with you.
-Hello Fresh is one of those services similar to Blue Apron that sends you ingredients plus a recipe for three individual meals.
-They are very similar to each other but have their differences.
+Last night, I made a panko pesto chicken breasts recipe from Hello Fresh for my daughter and me.
+It was so good that I had to share it with you.
+Hello Fresh is a service similar to Blue Apron that sends you ingredients and a recipe for three meals.
+They are very similar but have their differences.

-My wife enjoys having these services send us meals for several reasons but mostly because these two:
+My wife enjoys having these services send us meals for several reasons, but primarily because of these two:

-- They offer up new ideas for weekday meals often including ingredients new to my wife and me.
-This helps us keep us out of the rut of preparing the same meals week after week.
+- They offer new ideas for weekday meals, often including new ingredients for my wife and me.
+This helps us avoid the rut of preparing the same meals week after week.

-- They cut down on the weekly shopping chore.
+- They cut down on the weekly shopping chores.

-There are more reasons we like about these services plus some negatives but I will save them all for a future post.
+There are more reasons we like these services, plus some negatives, but I will save them all for a future post.
+You will enjoy this recipe because it is simple to prepare and takes less than 30 minutes to cook.

-Hello Fresh sent me a nice little tube of pesto but there are many good commercial brands to be found in your local markets.
-If you have access to fresh basil, you might want to make a batch of your own.
+Hello Fresh sent me a nice little tube of pesto, but many good commercial brands can be found in your local markets.
+You should make your batch if you can access fresh basil.
 Check out my recipe for pesto here.

 📖 Recipe